-Activities of enterprises, which are the main waste generators in the Czech Republic, generated 20.1 million tonnes of waste in 2013.
-In 2013 enterprises generated 1 163 thousand tonnes of the hazardous waste, which is almost the total production of the hazardous waste in the Czech Republic in that year.
+Activities of enterprises, which are the main waste generators in the Czech Republic, generated 20.2 million tonnes of waste in 2014.
+In 2014 enterprises generated 1 154 thousand tonnes of the hazardous waste, which is almost the total production of the hazardous waste in the Czech Republic in that year (Table 1).

-Although the total production of corporate waste remained the same compared to that in 2012, economic activities dealing with mining and quarrying (CZ-NACE 05-09) recorded a growth in waste generation by 27.3%, however, this was mainly caused by increased activity in construction area, and thus removing a large amount of the construction waste than is usual for this group.
-On the contrary, the deepest drop in waste generation compared to the 2012 was observed in activities of 'agriculture, forestry and fishing' (CZ-NACE 01-03) by 8.4%, yet taken relatively it is an insignificant decrease.
+Although the total production of corporate waste remained the same compared to that in 2013, economic activities dealing with mining and quarrying (CZ-NACE 05-09) recorded a growth in waste generation by 57%, however, this was mainly caused by increased activity in construction area, and thus removing a large amount of the construction waste, mainly soil and sand, than is usual for this group.
+Higher waste generation was recorded in construction enterprises (CZ-NACE 41-43).
+Waste generation in this group increased by 8.2% in comparison to 2013, this corresponds to progressive increase in construction activity in the Czech Republic.
+On the contrary, the deepest drop in waste generation compared to the 2013 was observed in activities of 'agriculture, forestry and fishing' (CZ-NACE 01-03) by 25%, because some materials were no longer considered as waste and were recorded as secondary raw materials.

-The major portion (59%) of wastes generated by enterprises of all activities in 2013 consisted of construction and demolition wastes as in the previous years.
-In the reference year the production of wastes of Group 17 was in total 12 million tonnes and was dominated by soil and stones, iron and steel, and concrete.
+The major portion (62%) of wastes generated by enterprises of all activities in 2014 consisted of construction and demolition wastes as in the previous years.
+In the reference year the production of wastes of Group 17 was in total 12.7 million tonnes and was dominated by soil and stones, iron and steel, and concrete.
 See Graph 3.

 The statistical survey confirmed again that a vast majority of waste from enterprises (74%) is generated in activities of approximately 300 waste generators.
 These are enterprises with the waste production volume more than 10 000 tonnes per year.
-Although these enterprises generated 3/4 of the total amount of waste from enterprises, they represented only 2.4% of the whole population of entities generating this type of waste.
-Graph 10 shows the share of enterprises in the total waste generation by volume of the waste generated in the enterprise in 2013.
+Although these enterprises generated 3/4 of the total amount of waste from enterprises, they represented only 2.5% of the whole population of entities generating this type of waste.
+Graph 10 shows the share of enterprises in the total waste generation by volume of the waste generated in the enterprise in 2014, see Graph 13.